 - High Insurance Coverage – Truck drivers and trucking companies must carry mandatory minimum insurance coverage, which can reach into the millions.
 With such high stakes, the insurer will assign your claim to the most experienced, aggressive employees.

 - Insurance Company Legal Departments – Along with skilled claims agents, insurers also have large legal departments with large budgets.
 These individuals represent the company, so they don?t have your best interests in mind.

 For these reasons, it?s wise to retain a lawyer in a fatal truck accident case.
 A dedicated wrongful death and truck crash attorney in Roanoke will put your needs first and fight for the compensation you deserve.

 Trust a Roanoke Fatal Truck Accident Lawyer

 Even as you?re grieving the loss of a loved one, it?s important to protect your own interests after a fatal truck crash.
-Wrongful death cases can be highly complex, but our fatal truck accident attorneys at Lugar Law PC are prepared to shoulder the legal burdens.
+Wrongful death cases can be highly complex, but our fatal truck accident attorneys at Lugar Injury Law are prepared to shoulder the legal burdens.
 To set up an initial case evaluation, contact us today at (540) 384-0348.